bolitaf88/deep-learning-challenge/README.md

 # deep-learning-challenge

 #### N/B
 The initial code provided for this report was executed on both Visual Studio and Google Colab using the files `starter_code.ipynb` and `starter_colab.ipynb`, respectively.
+Both starter codes produced graphs with different trajectories.

 ## Alphabet Soup Deep Learning Model Analysis